UPMC Central Pa

-UPMC Central Pa, is a part of the University of Pittsburgh Medical Center (UPMC) system as of September 1, 2017, it's a healthcare provider in central Pennsylvania and surrounding rural communities.
+UPMC Central PA, part of the University of Pittsburgh Medical Center (UPMC) system, is a healthcare provider in central Pennsylvania and surrounding rural communities.
 It has more than 2900 physicians and allied health professionals and has approximately 11000 employees that serve a 10-county area at outpatient facilities and seven acute care hospitals with over 1,360 licensed beds: UPMC Harrisburg, UPMC Community Osteopathic, UPMC West Shore, UPMC Carlisle, UPMC Hanover, UPMC Lititz, and UPMC Memorial.
 The not-for-profit system anticipates providing $17 million in community benefits and caring for more than 1.2 million residents in FY 2018.